cactys/cactys/README.md

 - I want to make the field in which I have been working for more than 16 years better and more convenient for others.
 I have a lot of ideas that I would like to work in.
 The next step is to get to know employees and recruiters, as well as improve your knowledge in web development and finish Yandex Practicum on time.
 At the end of the course, I will continue to study the language or other languages.
 In Yandex Practicum it is very convenient!

+- 🔭 I’m currently working on a backend project [Mesto](https://github.com/cactys/express-mesto-gha)

 <!--
 **cactys/cactys** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+ ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...